JamesWdev/amazone_app/README.md

 Download, open directory in terminal, and run application locally with "rails s".

-(If needed, run "rails db:create" then "rails db:migrate" followed by "rails db:seed" in the terminal)
+(To run locally, Step 1: enter "bundle install" in the terminal.
+Step 2: "rails db:create".
+Step 3: "rails db:migrate" followed by "rails db:seed")